 Currently, the Ranji Trophy consists of 38 teams from 28 states in India and four of the eight union territories having a minimum of one representation.
 As has been the norm in the previous two editions, there will be three Elite Groups - A, B and C and a Plate Group.
 While Group A and B have nine teams each, Group C and the Plate Group include 10 teams each in the competition.

-Meanwhile, the Indian cricket board has announced that a total of 2,127 domestic games will be played in the 2021-22 season starting with the Senior Women's One Day League, followed by the Senior Women's One Day Challenger Trophy.
+Earlier on July 3, the Indian cricket board had announced that a total of 2,127 domestic games will be played in the 2021-22 season starting with the Senior Women's One Day League, followed by the Senior Women's One Day Challenger Trophy.
 It also comprises the Syed Mushtaq Ali Trophy, Ranji Trophy, Vijay Hazare Trophy and other domestic tournaments across various age groups in the men’s and women’s categories.

 However, due to the jam-packed calendar, BCCI has been forced to cancel the Irani Cup, Duleep Trophy and the Deodhar Trophy for the upcoming season.